ultimosparc/lfcs_exam/Storage_Management.md

  ssh-agent speichert die Schlüssel für die Zugriff

+RAID, LVM, partitioning and fs manipulations are the must.
+As well as fsck.
     List, create, delete, and modify physical storage partitions, including GPT (using fdisk, gdisk utilities) Manage and configure LVM partitions
     Create and manage software RAID (using mdadm)